async-profiler/async-profiler/docs/FlamegraphInterpretation.md

 ## Profiler sampling

-Profiling starts by taking samples x times per second.
+Profiling starts by taking samples `X` times per second.
 Whenever a sample is taken, the current call stack for it is saved.
 The diagram below shows the unsorted sampling view before the sorting and aggregation takes place.

 ![](https://github.com/async-profiler/async-profiler/blob/master/.assets/images/ProfilerSamplings.png)